mcomerford/qbit-quick/README.md

   * `port`:`int` - Port number if using hostname:port instead of a URL
   * `username`:`str` - Username if authentication is enabled
   * `password`:`str` - Password if authentication is enabled
+  * `mount_mappings`:`dict[str, str]` - If qBittorrent is running in a docker container, it will likely have a mounted path, which is different from the host's path.
+This allows you to map the container's path back to the host's path, so that when `qbit-quick info` is called, the `content_path` returned is an absolute path.

 * `ignore_categories`:`list[str]` - Any torrents with a category matching one in this list, will be ignored by this script, meaning they won't be eligible for pausing or racing.